 Mapping out directions for a trip is no different than directing a business, folks.
 It’s a matter of knowing what we want to happen at the end of our career.
 Are we building our business to pass it down to our next generation, or are we growing our company to sell it for profit?
 Do we hope to sell a lucrative business to our employees or to another entrepreneur so that it will continue into perpetuity?

-The whole idea behind this blog series is to understand the purpose of our businesses so that we can sell them for profit.
+The whole idea behind this blog and podcast series is to understand how our businesses are REALLY valued by actual buyers so that we can sell it for maximum profit.
 We don’t want to make just enough money to get by while we run a company.
 Let’s make more than enough money while we work and learn how to make millions of dollars when we retire.
 Is that even possible?

 According to the Exit Planning Institute, or the EPI, 80% of companies below 50 million dollars in revenue never sell.
 80%.
 That’s crazy!
 Another statistic tells us that only 30% of family businesses survive into the 2nd generation.
 Do you understand that?
 There’s only a 30% chance that I will pass my business down to my children!
 What will happen to my business then?